houzyk/thephilosophicalcode/content/articles/idempotency-in-action.md

 We’ve all done that.

 The reality is, once a button was pressed, the game was going to load another state and the remaining presses — despite how enthusiastic we were — wouldn’t change a thing.
 We can picture that button as the following automaton state.
-Once we leave that state, we cannot get back to it.
+Once we leave that state, we do not get back to it.

 ![Idempotency Automaton State](/images/idempotency-in-action/idempotency-automaton-state.webp)